RSAstuffs/Geometric-Lattice-Sieve/README.md

 Geomancer is a powerful integer factorization tool that successfully factors **RSA-2048** by combining lattice-based relation finding with the blazing-fast GeometricLLL reduction algorithm.

+## Current status of Python implementation
+- On large N, it returns 'failed to find non-trivial factorization', even though a non-trivial is found.

 ---

 ## 🏆 Results